The real origin of Panama hat

 FUN FACTS ABOUT THE TOQUILLA PALM:

-- The name Carludovica Palmata classification comes from the 18th century by the two Spanish biologists.
-The name is a contraction of Carlos (Carlos IV, King of Spain), and Ludovica, Latin for Louisa (wife of Carlos IV).
+• The name Carludovica Palmata was classified in the 18th century by two Spanish biologists.
+The name is a contraction of Carlos (Carlos IV, King of Spain) and Ludovica, Latin for Louisa (Carlos IV’s wife).
 What one can do to please his king!

 Back to the story.

-What you might not know, though, is that these kinds of hats have been seen in the prehispanic community of the Andes, as it appears in the small figures in cultures such as Manteñas, Jama Coaque, Bahia, Jama-Quevedo wearing an approximate version of the modern hats.
+What you might not know, though, is that these kinds of hats have been seen in the prehispanic community of the Andes, as they appear in the small figures in cultures such as Manteñas, Jama Coaque, Bahia, Jama-Quevedo wearing an approximate version of the modern hats.
 If they only knew they had been the precursors of such fashionable work of art!

-The history of these straw hats, though, starts with the colony times in Jipijapa village (hence the name) in the Manabi province on the coast of Ecuador, where at the arrival of the Spanish conquerors, these kinds of hats were already been used and hand made by the local communities.
-Eventually, with the increase of the local demand, it formally became a great source of economic, cultural, and social development of the region.
+The history of these straw hats, though, starts with colonial times in Jipijapa village (hence the name) in the Manabi province on the coast of Ecuador.
+At the arrival of the Spanish conquerors, these kinds of hats were already being used and hand-made by the local communities.
+Eventually, with the increase of local demand, they formally became a great source of economic, cultural, and social development of the region.

-The hats were mainly used by field workers for their practical characteristics of being robust and lightweight and great protection from the sun.
+The hats were mainly used by field workers because they were practical, robust, lightweight, and provided great protection from the sun.

 In the 1800 the hat produced in Jipijapa and Montecristi started to be exported to the nearby countries of Peru, Colombia and Chile.